 Preheat griddle to manufacturers setting for pancakes.
 Once hot add 1 tablespoon or so of coconut oil and spread to coat griddle.

-In a medium sized mixing bowl, add flour, sugar, baking soda, cinnamon and salt, mix well.
+Mix: In a medium sized mixing bowl, add flour, sugar, baking powder, cinnamon and salt, mix well.
 Add in vegan buttermilk and mix to combine.
+These are thicker pancakes, for thinner pancakes, add up to 1/4 cup more milk to the batter.

 Serve with berries of choice and pure maple syrup.
 You may even like to top with this Blueberry Compote (it’s really easy to make and delicious!).

 Makes 8 pancakes.
-Serves 2 generously or 4 smaller sizes.
+Serves 2 generously or 4 smaller plates.

 Add in 2 teaspoons of vanilla extract if you like.
-Anything less than that won’t be very noticeable.
+Any amount less than that won’t be very noticeable.